 Operational risk management is the responsibility of all staff across all levels of the Company, as its exposure to operational risk is inherent in all of the Company's activities and operations.
-Through the risk and control self-assessment (RCSA) carried out by the Business Units with the assistance of the RMF and Operational Risk Officers from GRMD, operational risk exposures are identified and assessed and relevant action plans are drawn up to mitigate identified risks.
-Frequent follow-up is performed by the RMF for monitoring the progress of agreed mitigating actions.
+Through the risk and control self-assessment (RCSA) carried out by the Business Units with the guidance of the RMF and further oversight from GRMD, operational risk exposures are identified and assessed and relevant action plans are drawn up to mitigate identified risks.
+Frequent follow-up is performed for monitoring the progress of agreed mitigating actions.